mchiapello/sql-ecology/01-sql-basic-queries.md

 Order of clauses
 ----------------

-The order of the clauses when we write a query is dictated by SQL: SELECT, FROM, WHERE, ORDER BY and we often write each of them on their own line for readability.
+The order of the clauses when we write a query is dictated by SQL:
+`SELECT`, `FROM`, `WHERE`, `ORDER BY` and we often write each of them on their own line for readability.

 > ### Challenge